Why breastfeed?

 Preparing to breastfeed

-- Talk to your midwife, GP, or practice nurse about any questions you have about breastfeeding.
+- Talk to your midwife, GP or lactation consultant about any questions you have about breastfeeding.

-- Have skin-to-skin contact with your baby straight after they're born, giving them time to latch at your breast.
-It may take a wee while for them to do so, but that's OK.
+- Have skin-to-skin contact with your pēpi straight after they're born, giving them time to latch on your breast.
+It may take a wee while for them to do so, but that is OK.
+This BreastfeedingNZ video has useful information about initiating early feeds.

 There are some common problems women can have with breastfeeding.
 But if you run into any difficulties, your midwife can support you and help you to overcome them.